babun52/Week1-Ruby-Independent-Project/README.md

 ## Specification

-* _return how frequently a word appears in a given string as the user input both the word and the string of words_
+* _The application will return how frequently a word appears in a given string as the user input both the word and the string of words_

  * _Word Input: "peck"_
  * _String Input: String Input: "If Peter Piper picked a peck of pickled peppers, where's the peck of pickled peppers Peter Piper picked?"_